Dogs are pretty awesome. But sometimes, they can develop behavior issues that make life challenging. This section will help with that.

 - What to Do When Your New Dog is Afraid of You

-We’ve recently done a series of articles on how to handle aggression and reactivity safely, effectively, and compassionately – and without losing your mind:
+We have a series of articles on how to handle aggression and reactivity safely, effectively, and compassionately – and without losing your mind:

 - Why Does My Dog Bark and Lunge on Leash?
 (Intro to Reactivity)